John II (archbishop of Novgorod): Life

-Ilya in literature and art
+John in literature and art

-Ilya appears in a number of medieval tales (some of them set centuries after his death) as the quintessential archbishop of Novgorod.
+John appears in a number of medieval tales (some of them set centuries after his death) as the quintessential archbishop of Novgorod.
 (He is almost always referred to as Ioann in them).
 The most famous tale depicts him conquering a devil and forcing it to transform itself into a horse and fly him to Jerusalem and back in a single night.
 In Jerusalem, he took the measurements of the Holy Sepulchre.
 This tale was developed to explain how a chapel matching the exact measurements of the Holy Sepulchre was established in the Cathedral.
-Ilya's monastic cell was kept in the archiepiscopal palace and transformed into a church several centuries after his death.
+John's monastic cell was kept in the archiepiscopal palace and transformed into a church several centuries after his death.
 The copper washing basin in which he is said to have captured the devil was shown to visitors at least into the early twentieth century.

-Ilya is also depicted in the two fifteenth and sixteenth century Icons of the Battle of the Novgorodians with the Suzdalians housed in the Novgorod Museum and the Russian Museum in Saint Petersburg.
+John is also depicted in the two fifteenth and sixteenth century Icons of the Battle of the Novgorodians with the Suzdalians housed in the Novgorod Museum and the Russian Museum in Saint Petersburg.
 He is shown bringing the Icon of Our Lady of the Sign from the Church of the Transfiguration on Ilin Street to the Cathedral of Holy Wisdom during the Suzdalian siege of the city in 1169.
 The Mother of God is said to have saved the city at that time.
 He is also featured prominently in the tale that surrounds the event and the chronicle accounts of the siege.

-Ilya is also depicted in a 19th-century wall fresco in the Pretechenskaia Porch of the Cathedral of Holy Wisdom.
+John is also depicted in a 19th-century wall fresco in the Pretechenskaia Porch of the Cathedral of Holy Wisdom.